hegerdes/joplin-plugin-remote-note-pull/README.md

 ## Install
 **Official:**
 Joplin has a community store with an integrated browser for plugin.
-This plugin is **not** yet released there.
-It will be added when its in a stable state.
+This plugin is now also released there.
 Just search for `remote-note-pull`.

 **Manual:**
 You can get the latest version like this: